14 Different Types of Owls in California

 It is most active at night, hunting for small rodents and insects.

-The Western Screech Owl is not a migratory bird but instead will remain in the same territory all year round.
+The Western Screech Owl is not a migratory bird but will remain in the same territory all year round.

 They typically nest in tree cavities or nest boxes placed in suitable habitats.